ainthek/ui-testing/comparison.md

 running sample from npm readme with native FF support they have now, took under 10 seconds, if you have FF installed.

-### kommando
+### kommando - 3 -

 Running REPL and starting browser (FF, chrome, Opera) right after install requires no reading of any docs.
-This is the main purpose of the module BTW.
+This is the main purpose of the kommando module (even if implemented using vebdrvr).

 	$ ./node_modules/.bin/kommando --runner repl --browser chrome
 	Starting Selenium server ...